TheNetNomad/GFM-MIDI-Converter/README.md

 # Gemini FM MIDI Converter
 The Gemini FM MIDI Converter converts MIDI files into ASCII data that can be compiled and played on the MSX with the [Gemini FM music replayer](https://github.com/TheNetNomad/Gemini-FM).
 Generated ASCII must be compiled with GFMASM.COM to play with GEMINIFM.COM.

-This is in early developement.
+This is in developement.
 Try it yourself online [here](https://netnomad.neocities.org/gemconv/)

-This code derived from and heavily based on g200kg's [midi-dump](https://github.com/g200kg/midi-dump).
+This code derived from and heavily based on g200kg's [midi-dump](https://github.com/g200kg/midi-dump) and jannone's [webMSX integration template](https://github.com/jannone/webmsx-integration-template).

+# Usage
+Upload a MIDI file in the below format using the "Select File:" button on the top left off the screen.
+If the MIDI file is capable of being dumped, a portion of the dump will appear beneath the webMSX display as well as a "Convert MIDI File" button.
+Pressing this button will convert the file and play it within webMSX.

+To alter the tempo or the transposition of each channel, use the input fields above the text area on the right hand side.
+Press the "Reconvert" button to reconvert and reload the MIDI file with these new parameters.
+You may also edit the GFMASM listing in the below text area, and then press the "Reassemble" button to load your changes into webMSX.
+Please note that the "Reconvert" button will undo any manual changes done in the text area.

+To save your result, you may click the first floppy disk icon on the lower webMSX menu and select "Save Disk Image" to save an MSX-DOS disk.
+Alternatively, you may copy the GFMASM listing from the text area.

 # MIDI Format